 The only way to effectively deal with moles is to contact a mole catcher for help and advice.

-12th June 2019 I have just returned from a working holiday in Tropes which is on the toe of Italy very close to Sicily where I have been mole catching on a small Vineyard where the owner was plagued by moles.
-It was a very successful trip for me as I removed all his moles which made him very happy.
-Without the furthest I have ever traveled for work so far.
+12th June 2019 I have just returned from a working holiday in Tropea which is on the toe of Italy, very close to Sicily where I have been removing moles from a small Vineyard that was plagued by them.
+It was a very successful trip as I caught all the moles were damaging the vines which made the owner very happy.
+Without doubt the furthest I have ever traveled for work so far !

-Whilst I have been away I have had another molecatcher covering for me who has been very busy in the main due to the rain we have had which has brought the worms closer to the surface quickly followed by the moles who have created numbers of new molehills as evidence of their presence.
+Whilst I have been away I have had another molecatcher helping me out who has been very busy.
+This has been in the main due to the amount of rain we have had which has brought the worms closer to the surface quickly followed by the moles who have created large numbers of new molehills as evidence of their presence.